filecoin-project/specs/expected-consensus.md

 #### Losing Tickets

 In the case that everybody draws a losing ticket in a given round (i.e. no miner is eligible to produce a block), every miner can run leader election again by "scratching" (attempting to generate a new `ElectionProof` from) the next ticket in the chain.
 That is, miners will now use the ticket sampled `K-1` rounds back to generate a new `ElectionProof`.
-They can then compare that proof with their power in the table `N-(L-1)` rounds back.
+They can then compare that proof with their current power fraction.
 This is repeated until a miner scratches a winning ticket and can publish a block (see [Block Generation](#block-generation)).

 In addition to each attempted `ElectionProof` generation, the miner will need to extend the ticket chain by generating another new ticket.
 They use the ticket they generated in the prior round, rather than the prior block's (as is normally used).
 This proves appropriate delay (given that finding a winning Ticket has taken multiple rounds).

 Thus, each time it is discovered that nobody has won in a given round, every miner should append a new ticket to their would-be block's `Ticket` array.
 This continues until some miner finds a winning ticket (see below), ensuring that the ticket chain remains at least as long as the block chain.

-The length of repeated losing tickets in the ticket chain (equivalent to the length of generated tickets referenced by a single block, or the length of the `Tickets` array) decreases exponentially in the number of repeated losing tickets (see more [here](https://github.com/filecoin-project/go-filecoin/pull/1516)).
+The length of repeated losing tickets in the ticket chain (equivalent to the length of generated tickets referenced by a single block, or the length of the `Tickets` array) decreases exponentially in the number of repeated losing tickets.
 In the unlikely case the number of losing tickets drawn by miners grows larger than the randomness lookback `K` (i.e. if a miner runs out of existing tickets on the ticket chain for use as randomness), a miner should proceed as usual using new tickets generated in this epoch for randomness.
 This has no impact on the protocol safety/validity.

 New blocks (with multiple tickets) will have a few key properties: